hpc/charliecloud/doc/ch-run.rst

 .. warning::

-   Currently, Charliecloud unmounts the SquashFS filesystem when user command :code:`CMD`'s process exits.
+   Currently, Charliecloud unmounts the SquashFS filesystem when user command :code:`CMD`’s process exits.
 It does not monitor any of its child processes.
 Therefore, if the user command spawns child processes and then exits before them (e.g., some daemons), those children will have the image unmounted from underneath them.
 In this case, the workaround is to